junxit/us-congress-bills-117/bill.md

     - **(A)** for grants awarded prior to September 30, 2023; and
     - **(B)** for administrative expenses.
 - **(f)** *Definitions* In this Act:
-  - **(1)** *Advanced air mobility; AAM* The terms advanced air mobility and AAM mean an air transportation system that transports individuals and property between points in the United States using aircraft, such as remotely piloted, autonomous, or vertical take-off and landing aircraft, including those powered by electric or hybrid driven propulsion, in both controlled and uncontrolled airspace.
+  - **(1)** *Advanced air mobility; aam* The terms “advanced air mobility” and “AAM” mean an air transportation system that transports individuals and property between points in the United States using aircraft, such as remotely piloted, autonomous, or vertical take-off and landing aircraft, including those powered by electric or hybrid driven propulsion, in both controlled and uncontrolled airspace.
-  - **(2)** *Appropriate committees of Congress* The term appropriate committees of Congress means the Committee on Transportation and Infrastructure of the House of Representatives and the Committee on Commerce, Science, and Transportation of the Senate.
+  - **(2)** *Appropriate committees of congress* The term “appropriate committees of Congress” means the Committee on Transportation and Infrastructure of the House of Representatives and the Committee on Commerce, Science, and Transportation of the Senate.
-  - **(3)** *Commercial AAM entities* The term commercial AAM entities means—
+  - **(3)** *Commercial aam entities* The term “commercial AAM entities” means—
     - **(A)** manufacturers of aircraft, avionics, propulsion systems, and air traffic management systems related to AAM; and
     - **(B)** intended commercial operators of AAM aircraft and systems.
-  - **(4)** *Covered recipient* The term covered recipient means the recipient of a grant under subsection (b) who has submitted a comprehensive plan—
+  - **(4)** *Covered recipient* The term “covered recipient” means the recipient of a grant under subsection (b) who has submitted a comprehensive plan—
     - **(A)** that has been reviewed by the Secretary pursuant to subsection (b); and
-    - **(B)** that the Secretary has determined contains proposed projects that comply with the standards for vertiport design and performance characteristics described in a published advisory circular.
+    - **(B)** that the Secretary has determined contains proposed projects that comply with the standards for vertiport design, performance, and siting characteristics described in a published advisory circular.
-  - **(5)** *Eligible entity* The term eligible entity means—
+  - **(5)** *Eligible entity* The term “eligible entity” means—
     - **(A)** a State, local, or Tribal government, including a political subdivision thereof;
     - **(B)** an airport sponsor;
     - **(C)** a transit agency;
     - **(D)** a port authority;
     - **(E)** a metropolitan planning organization; or
     - **(F)** any combination or consortium of the entities described in subparagraphs (A) through (E).
-  - **(6)** *Metropolitan planning organization* The term metropolitan planning organization has the meaning given such term in section 5303(b) of title 49, United States Code.
+  - **(6)** *Metropolitan planning organization* The term “metropolitan planning organization” has the meaning given such term in section 5303(b) of title 49, United States Code.
-  - **(7)** *Secretary* The term Secretary means the Secretary of Transportation.
+  - **(7)** *Public-use vertiport* The term “public-use vertiport” means a designated location used or intended to be used for public purposes and to support AAM operations, including the landing, takeoff, loading, taxiing, parking, and storage of vertical take-off and landing aircraft.
-  - **(8)** *Public-use vertiport* The term public-use vertiport means a designated location used or intended to be used for public purposes and to support AAM operations, including the landing, takeoff, loading, taxiing, parking, and storage of vertical take-off and landing aircraft.
+  - **(8)** *State* The term “State” means a State of the United States, the District of Columbia, Puerto Rico, the Virgin Islands, American Samoa, the Northern Mariana Islands, and Guam.
-  - **(9)** *State* The term State means a State of the United States, the District of Columbia, Puerto Rico, the Virgin Islands, American Samoa, the Northern Mariana Islands, and Guam.
+  - **(9)** *Secretary* The term “Secretary” means the Secretary of Transportation.
-  - **(10)** *Vertical take-off and landing aircraft* The term vertical take-off and landing aircraft means an aircraft with lift/thrust units used to generate powered lift and control and with 2 or more lift/thrust units used to provide lift during vertical take-off or landing.
+  - **(10)** *Vertical take-off and landing aircraft* The term “vertical take-off and landing aircraft” means an aircraft with lift/thrust units used to generate powered lift and control and with 2 or more lift/thrust units used to provide lift during vertical take-off or landing.

 ## § 3.
 Rule of construction